• Home

 I promise, if you follow this simple five-step method, creating your own homemade DIY Easter centerpiece is easier than you think.

-Step 1: Prepare Your Vase
+Step 2: Prepare Your Vase

 First, fill your vase with water and add some floral food to help your flowers stay fresh.
+I know it’s easy to skip this step.
+(I’ve been guilty of it plenty of times!)

-But, if you’re going to take the time to make a centerpiece, you’ll want to enjoy it for as long as possible.
+But if you’re going to take the time to make a centerpiece, you’ll want to enjoy it for as long as possible.

 And a little floral food can go a long way in keeping your flowers looking fresh for days.